djknit/Delux-Bill-Splitter/README.md

 ## Links
 * Deployed page: [delux-bill-splitter.herokuapp.com](https://delux-bill-splitter.herokuapp.com/#!/)
 * GitHub repository: [github.com/djknit/Delux-Bill-Splitter](https://github.com/djknit/Delux-Bill-Splitter)

+## Inspiration
+This app was inspired by the following problem that I encountered a few years ago. had bills in their names, and the rent had to be paid with one check.
+We were all splitting the bills and rent so we could have split each bill individually and split the rent when it was due, but this was going to involve a large number of payments between us.
+Additionally, some of those payments would involve one person paying another person only to have the second person end up having to pay the money back to the first person.
+I thought that there must be a way to minimize the number of payments that each person has to make.
+I was able to use basic algebra to develop a system for adding all of the bills and rent together each month and figuring out what each person owed or was owed.
+With this method, each person only needed to make one payment for the month which would be distributed as necessary so that everybody came out even.
+That is the situation that inspired me to create this app, but since I am making the app, I decided that I would like to try to make it as useful as possible with the goal of covering any possible bill splitting situation.

 ## Project Goals
 * This app aims to be an easy tool to split any bill or group of bills any way between any number of people.